ebo-arcadia/ebo-lee.github.io/object-relational-mapping.md

      * e.g. conn = engine.connect()
   2. Feed the expression object to the connection object's inherited method execute()
      * e.g. ins = advisor.insert().values(name="mutual fund", fund="Vanguard 500")
+- how to select rows in a table object?
+  1. create an object using select() method
+  2. construct SQL SELECT expression using Python Str() method
+  3. execute SQL SELECT expression using execute() passing the object as a parameter
+  4. stores data in a variable
+  5. fetch data by executing fetchone() method on the variable
+  6. appending the where clause with filtering criteria to filter fetched data

 ------------